ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 It may be especially good for procrastinators.
 Writing in Markdown is much more distraction-free than working with traditional word processors.
 Markdown files are also great for back-ups and version control.

 Try writing your next poem, essay, or story in Markdown.
-Chances are you’ll make it one of your essential writing tools.
+Chances are you’ll make it one of your favourite writing tools.